 Dashboard: A simple method whereby some key reporting items are reported on at previously agreed intervals and show progress in the form of Red, Amber or Green Lights so a board can, at a glance, be aware of progress (or the lack of it) on an issue.

-SOI/MOU Links: The Statement of Intent and the Memorandum of Understanding for an entity will detail a series of outcomes and activities that are in the public domain, are often expected by Ministers and can be subject to any review undertaken by a parliamentary select committee or other review.
+SOI links: The Statement of Intent and related documents for an entity will detail a series of outcomes and activities that are in the public domain, are often expected by Ministers and can be subject to any review undertaken by a parliamentary select committee or other review.

 No Surprises: Nearly all entities in the MCH family of boards will have a written “no surprises’’ undertaking with their Ministers.
 Management need to be aware of this and ensure their boards are informed of issues arising at the appropriate time.